raul-izquierdo/english/sources/grammar/Phrasal Verbs/Phrasal Verbs. English to Spanish.md

 come across = encontrarse/toparse con (cosas, situaciones - no problemas ni personas) `I came across an old book at the library` come along = acompáñanos `Come along to the concert!!
-It's free` come around = come round come into = heredar come out = salir [a la vista] `The sun came out after the rain` - `The book came out last month` - `The truth will come out eventually` come over = pasarse por casa de alguien (venir) `Why don't you come over for a cup of tea?`
+It's free` come around = come round come by = pasarse por `Come by my office later if you want to talk` come into = heredar come out = salir [a la vista] `The sun came out after the rain` - `The book came out last month` - `The truth will come out eventually` come over = pasarse por casa de alguien (venir) `Why don't you come over for a cup of tea?`